 I wrote a post on getting started planning your backyard mini-orchard.
 You can find that article here.

-9) Keeping Up With the Needs of Your Garden.
+9. Keeping Up With the Needs of Victory Gardens

 Once you plant your garden, there’s still work to be done.
 You will have to monitor your PH levels of the soil, fertilize the garden, provide the right amount of water for your garden, and add mulch to your ground.